The Vermont Statutes Online

 (1) "Charitable" means related to a charitable purpose.

-(2) "Charitable organization" means any organization which is or holds itself out to be furthering any charitable purpose.
+(2) "Charitable organization" means any organization that is or holds itself out to be furthering any charitable purpose.

 (3) "Charitable purpose" means any benevolent, educational, philanthropic, humane, patriotic, social welfare, advocacy, public health, environmental conservation, or civic objective or any objective of law enforcement officers, firefighters, or other persons who protect the public safety.